rufaelfekadu/Transforming_Gestures/readme.md

 # Transforming Gestures

-This repository contains code for transforming gestures.
-Follow the steps below to run the code:
+This repository contains the code for transforming gestures.
+Follow the instructions below to set up and run the code.

 ## Prerequisites